RidhimaGupta4/RidhimaGupta4/README.md

 ### 🦋 [Freshwater Macroinvertebrates](https://github.com/RidhimaGupta4/freshwater-macroinvertebrates)
 *What do 30 years of river monitoring data tell us about England's waterways?*

-Dug into decades of Environment Agency biomonitoring records — messy, inconsistent, unevenly sampled — to find long-term shifts in macroinvertebrate communities.
+Dug into decades of Environment Agency biomonitoring records: messy, inconsistent, unevenly sampled; to find long-term shifts in macroinvertebrate communities.
 These tiny creatures are one of the most sensitive indicators of water quality we have.

 Built reproducible preprocessing pipelines from scratch and applied **Generalised Additive Models** to let the patterns speak for themselves.